michalmichalak997/SubsurfaceBreaks/README.md

 ## ad.
 1 Generating labelled synthetic terrains based on random parameters with bounds introduced by a user.

-The first piece of software uses CGAL library to generate an arbitrary number of geological homoclines with calculated attributes.
+The first piece of software (Broken_synthetic_terrains) uses CGAL library to generate an arbitrary number of geological homoclines with calculated attributes.
 The homoclines are represented as triangulated terrains and the analysis is done for the faces of the triangulation.
 The calculated attributes can represent either local geometric attributes such as the orientation of normal and dip vectors or neighborhood analysis including distances between a specific triangle and its neighbors.
 The user should specify the bounds which determine ranges of intervals for the parameters.
 Then, random numbers from the uniform distribution are created from the determined intervals.
 We suggest giving ranges that best mimic the real terrains to be analyzed in the third step.

 ![program1_documentation](https://github.com/michalmichalak997/MLgeom/assets/28152295/4343e70e-b13a-450f-8623-30dc1d4cfe1f)